ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 You can try one of the following solutions:
   - Check the status of your cluster by running `ibmcloud cs clusters`.
 Then, check to be sure that your worker nodes are deployed by running `ibmcloud cs workers <cluster_name>`.
   - Check to see whether your VLAN is valid.
 To be valid, a VLAN must be associated with infrastructure that can host a worker with local disk storage.
-You can [list your VLANs](/docs/containers/cs_cli_reference.html#cs_vlans) by running `ibmcloud cs vlans <location>` if the VLAN does not show in the list, then it is not valid.
+You can [list your VLANs](/docs/containers/cs_cli_reference.html#cs_vlans) by running `ibmcloud cs vlans <<prod id="zone-lc">location<staging id="zone-lc">zone</staging>>` if the VLAN does not show in the list, then it is not valid.
 Choose a different VLAN.

 <br />